9 Customer Retention Examples from Top Companies

 Notice that by offering the referral credit to the existing customer and the new one, the focus isn’t just on acquiring new users but retaining customers, too.
 Plus, the program is easy to use: just sign up, share the referral and you’re all set.

-Apple, a California-based technology company, leaves nothing to chance with customer service.
+Apple leaves nothing to chance with customer service.
 Instead of letting unauthorized third-party providers care for your Apple product, they offer customer service directly in their stores.
 This ensures your customer service representative is trained and competent.

 As a result, the customer interactions at Apple are generally positive.
 This is an excellent customer retention strategy as it demonstrates that when you buy the product, you’re not only buying an item, you’re purchasing a lifetime’s worth of support from the customer service team.